Liechtenstein - General Information

 Liechtenstein is a popular tourist destination for many reasons, this forested, mountainous region has a continental climate with cold, cloudy winters with frequent snow and rain; making it a prime location for skiing and other winter sports.
-Summers are usually cool to moderately warm but can become cloudy and humid; which makes for great hiking and biking adventures on the trail networks of varying difficulty linked to the charming Alpine villages.
+Summers are usually cool to moderately warm but can become cloudy and humid.
+The weather makes for great hiking and biking adventures on the trail networks, which are of varying difficulty and linked through the charming Alpine villages.
 There are no airports, making bus and train the easiest methods of transportation or even hitchhiking, which is common throughout the country.
 If you decide to drive a car, take extra care on the narrow, winding mountain roads when touring the many medieval castles, cathedrals and museums of modern and contemporary art.

 The cuisine of this land locked country is influenced by its neighboring countries, the infamous haute cuisine of France made its way across Switzerland, creating a unique fusion of cultural dishes that are sure to please many palates.
 Certain staple foods such as wheat, barley, corn, potatoes, dairy and livestock are common in many cultures, including this one.
 However, there are some foods specifically enjoyed in Liechtenstein.
 Some famous dishes include: